Macwhel/15-112-TP/README.md

 This game is called "Basement Exploration," and it is a dungeon-crawler game \
 with procedurally generated maps as well as scaling difficulty and boss fights \
 every few levels.
 There are also mobs scattered throughout the levels to fight \
-as well as currency and shop system to help make the player stronger \
+as well as currency and shop system to help make the player stronger.

 ## How to run:
 Simply run the main.py file and the game should pop right up .